+45.10 Variation of ordinary working hours

+- (a) When an Employee's ordinary working hours change during an anniversary year Personal Leave credits are adjusted to reflect the pro rata portion for that anniversary year. - (b) At the time ordinary working hours change, Personal Leave credits are adjusted to reflect ordinary working hours up to that point in time as a proportion of the total ordinary working hours for the anniversary year. - (c) Personal leave is credited pro rata on a weekly basis from the time ordinary working hours change until the next anniversary date such that total hours credited for that anniversary year is on a pro rata basis according to the number of ordinary working hours for the period.

+45.11 Reconciliation

-- 44.10 Variation of ordinary working hours - (a) When an employee's ordinary working hours change during an anniversary year personal leave credits are adjusted to reflect the pro rata portion for that anniversary year. - (b) At the time ordinary working hours change, personal leave credits are adjusted to reflect ordinary working hours up to that point in time as a proportion of the total ordinary working hours for the anniversary year. - (c) Personal leave is credited pro rata on a weekly basis from the time ordinary working hours change until the next anniversary date such that total hours credited for that anniversary year is on a pro rata basis according to the number of ordinary working hours for the period. - 44.11 Reconciliation - (a) At the completion of an anniversary year, where an employee has taken personal leave in excess of their current and accrued entitlement the unearned leave must be debited at the commencement of the following anniversary year/s. - (b) The requirements of the Minimum Conditions of Employment Act 1993 (WA) must be met at the commencement of the following anniversary year.
-The remaining portion of debited personal leave, which exceeds the leave credited, is to be debited at the commencement of the subsequent and where necessary following anniversary year/s. - (c) Where an employee ceases duty and has taken personal leave, which exceeds the leave credited for that anniversary year, the employee must refund the value of the unearned leave, calculated at the rate of salary as at the date the leave was taken.
-No refund is required in the event of the death of the employee. - 44.12 Access - (a) An employee is unable to access personal leave while on any period of parental leave or leave without pay.
-An employee is unable to access personal leave while on any period of annual or long service leave, except as provided for in subclauses 44.18 and 44.19.
+- (a) At the completion of an anniversary year, where an Employee has taken Personal Leave in excess of their current and accrued entitlement the unearned leave must be debited at the commencement of the following anniversary year/s. - (b) The requirements of the Minimum Conditions of Employment Act 1993 (WA) must be met at the commencement of the following anniversary year.
+The remaining portion of debited Personal Leave, which exceeds the leave credited, is to be debited at the commencement of the subsequent and where necessary following anniversary year/s. - (c) Where an Employee ceases duty and has taken Personal Leave, which exceeds the leave credited for that anniversary year, the Employee must refund the value of the unearned leave, calculated at the rate of salary as at the date the leave was taken.
+No refund is required in the event of the death of the Employee.